ahmetb/public-speaking/README.md

 ## Speaker Bio

-Ahmet Alp Balkan is a Software Engineer at Google, working on developer experience and developer tooling for open source projects like Kubernetes and Knative and products like Google Kubernetes Engine (GKE).
-He primarily works on container-based infrastructure technologies.
+Ahmet Alp Balkan is a Software Engineer at Google, working on developer experiences for open source technologies like Kubernetes and Knative, as well as Google’s services like GKE and Cloud Run.
+He is the maintainer of developer tooling like kubectx.dev and krew.dev.

-Prior to Google, he has worked at Microsoft Azure on the Linux team and worked on porting Docker to Windows, creating the first Docker image for .NET Core, and starting Azure Container Registry service.
-In his spare time, he likes to brew coffee, work on his latte art skills, make fresh pasta and go hiking.
+Prior to Google, he has worked at Microsoft Azure on the Linux team on porting Docker to Windows, creating the first container image for .NET Core, and starting the Azure Container Registry service.
+In his spare time, he likes to make fresh pasta, work on his latte art skills and go hiking.

 You can find him as @ahmetb on Twitter and GitHub.